aws-solutions-library-samples/guidance-for-multi-modal-data-analysis-with-aws-health-and-ml-services/README.md

 #### Instructions

 All of the data analytics and AI modeling are done using [Amazon SageMaker](https://aws.amazon.com/sagemaker/).
-You can create the Amazon SageMaker domain by 1-click deployment:
+You can create the Amazon SageMaker domain by 1-click deployment (If you have S3 Bucket or IAM role with the same names used in the template, please adjust the template parameter values for them):

 [![deployment](architecture/LaunchStack.jpg)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/template?stackName=sagemakerstack&templateURL=https://aws-opendata-demo.s3.amazonaws.com/sagemaker_template.yaml)